kmbriedis/msss_project/README.md

 ### Pregeneration of graphs with specific properties

-To pregenerate graph for further simulation, run these commands
+To pregenerate graphs for further simulation, run these commands

 > **Warning** Generation is compute-intensive and can take up to 6 hours when running on [ETH's Euler cluster](https://scicomp.ethz.ch/wiki/Euler)'s 48 cores (12 days of CPU time) when using --clustering flag.